BSA A7: A7S Star Twin

-In response to competition from the Triumph Tiger 100, BSA launched the A7SS Star Twin.
-The new model had increased compression ratio.
-It had the later A10 based engine and the latest design of cylinder head with austenitic steel inlet and exhaust valves.
-The inlet manifold was separate from the cylinder head so twin carburettors could optionally be fitted.
-The uprated engine was fitted to a plunger frame and finished extra chrome.
-The model was produced with an option of rigid or plunger frames.
-In 1953 a new alloy head was fitted together with an Amal Monobloc carburettor.
-The model was discontinued in 1954 in favour of the "Shooting Star" model.
+To compete with the Triumph Tiger 100, BSA launched the A7S Star Twin.
+This model has an increased compression ratio.
+It has the later A10-based engine, and the latest design of cylinder head with austenitic steel inlet and exhaust valves.
+The inlet manifold is separate from the cylinder head, so twin carburettors can optionally be fitted.
+The uprated engine was installed in a plunger frame, and finished with extra chrome.
+The model was made with an option of rigid or plunger frames.
+In 1953, a new alloy head was fitted, together with an Amal Monobloc carburettor.
+The model was discontinued in 1954 in favour of the Shooting Star model.